-We are unable to produce the same grouped analysis as presented in Figure 3 for the devolved administrations because of smaller sample sizes within each age group.
-We are able to produce analysis on positivity by single year of age for Wales, Northern Ireland and Scotland using a different model and these estimates can be found in the following section and the Coronavirus (COVID-19) Infection Survey datasets.
+We are unable to produce the same grouped analysis as presented in Figure 4 for the devolved administrations because of smaller sample sizes within each age group.
+However, estimates on positivity by single year of age for Wales, Northern Ireland and Scotland using a different model are in the following section and accompanying datasets.